February 12, 2019

 Future Visual are selected to build the future of VR aviation training by IATA

-Today the International air transport association (IATA) – the trade association of the world’s airlines with 290 member airlines – announces that Future Visual will continue to build VR training products for aviation ground crew.
+Today the International air transport association (IATA) – the trade association of the world’s airlines with 290 member airlines – announces that Future Visual will continue to build VR training solutions for aviation ground crew.

 Following a four month competitive tender process we are delighted to continue this relationship and announce we have been selected by the International Air Transport Association (IATA) to build VR training products for aviation ground crew.